IsasGithub/MB3_Fieldwork_AGB_Estimation/README.md

   * M600 Mica Sense Dual System
   * Since the drone images are too large, please download them from my google drive folder and save them in your data folder: https://drive.google.com/drive/folders/1fvr-hXuy83VxH4pg9DGirB_3QvS9eb1D?usp=sharing

+## Methodology & Results
+### Data preprocessing in QGIS
+* Create area of interest which contains both fields that we want to observe based on the satellite image of that point of time.
+* Create a new csv-table with only the relevant in-situ measurements (only the weights of the sample-plants from the laboratory) and add this ground truth information to the shapefile with the point location and names, the SSUs.
+* Since we only weighted the bowl, the wet and later, after 24 hours in the dry oven, the dry plants in the bowl, we need to subtract the weight of the bowl off the weight of the wet weights in order to get the AGB information.
+This is done in the field calculator by creating a new column “AGB”.
+* Drone preprocessing: reprojecting the orthomosaiks.
+* Those can then be imported in R studio.

 ***Table 1** Sentinel-2A scenes downloaded from the ESA Copernicus Open Access Hub and used for the land cover change analysis.*
 | Image Nr. | Acquisition Date | Processing Level | Image ID                                                     |
 | --------- | ---------------- | ---------------- | ------------------------------------------------------------ |